Grader guide#

 Proposals#

-• We aim to turn around feedback on the proposals sooner than later, so that students can get started.
+• Please provide feedback on the proposals within four days of submission so that students can get started.

 • If the proposal shows effort and follows the format, full credit should be given